ameliaabobo/educational-game-design-document-amelia-and-woody/egdd.md

 One player can play at once, but two or three can watch and give suggestion.

-*Describe how people play your game, how many players are involved at once, how they interact with the system works, etc.*

 ## Player Modes

-*Your game has one or more player modes.
-Describe each discrete mode, considering things like menus too.
-Generally describe the transitions between modes too.*

 - Tutorial: Explain which object is recycle and which is non-disposable, and different type of fishes are also provided.
 - Game Play: Respawn different game objects for player to interact.